kamealian/kamealian/README.md

 - 👋 Hi, I’m @kamealian
-- 👀 I’m interested in creating my own token
+- 👀 I’m interested in creating a dividend token
 - 🌱 I’m currently learning substrate
 - 💞️ I’m looking to collaborate on a token project
 - 📫 How to reach me kamealian007@yahoo.com